Heather Bentz

 Fantastical Joy

 Fantastical Joy is a method of working and a series of works I developed during the pandemic.
 When COVID first hit, I felt unmoored.
 I developed a preoccupation with fear and nothingness.
 It felt like doomsday.
 I spent an inordinate amount of time doing nothing.
 I stared at clouds and vegetation and wildlife outside my window for hours.
 These idyll stare-offs soothed me and eventually I began making work—drawings of cartoon-like shapes of clouds, flowers and birds.
 I got lost in the time it took to make these detailed amusements.
 It lifted me.
-And after hesitantly sharing on social media, I found they lifted others too.
+And after hesitantly sharing on social media, I found the work lifted others too.

 The Fantastical Joy pieces are meditations in fantasy rooted in idyll observation of clouds, flowers and birds.
 The act of drawing and painting them are my refuge.

-Click on an image for availability.
+Click on an image to enlarge and/or to check availability.